-The RE focus will be continuing with Christianity through worship both in school and Church – Covid regulations permitting.
+The RE focus will be continuing with Christianity as well as the impact of inspirational people of other faiths.
 Our PSHE teaching will be through Jigsaw.
 Teaching under the new statutory RSE curriculum will take place in the second half of this term and will be led by Ms Phillips.
 Further details regarding RSE will be sent home in the next few weeks.

 MFL – Spanish

-Year 6 will continue with their Spanish studies with Mrs Eddington.
+Year 6 will continue with their Spanish studies with Miss Esposito.

 ICT will follow National Curriculum requirements and be taught by Mrs Hart.